 - Racing with other vehicles

 - Distracted driving as a result of cell phone use

-- Blind passing (i.e. passing on a 2 lane highway with little visibility)
+- Blind passing (i.e., passing on a two-lane highway with little visibility)

 - Driving through red lights and stop signs